How Does Natural Soap Create Lather?

 This property is what makes them good for cleansing.
 When surfactants lower the surface tension of water, they basically make the water molecules more slippery, so they are less likely to stick to themselves and more likely to interact with oil and grease.

 Natural soap needs no synthetic additives to create lather or to clean, because natural soap is a natural surfactant.
 So it not only makes great bubbles and lather, but it also helps clean oily dirt from your skin--naturally!

 But there are also many synthetic surfactants.
 Syndets (synthetic detergents) are all surfactants and the word detergent is just a synonym for the word surfactant

-Commercial "soaps" (which are not really soap at all) use detergents which clean and act as foam boosters or foaming agents to provide the copious amounts of lather that consumers love.
-These chemicals are very inexpensive and serve no purpose other than to provide thick, foamy lather which is not really needed to get clean.
+Commercial "soaps" (which are not really soap at all) use detergents that clean and act as foam boosters or foaming agents to provide the copious amounts of lather that consumers love.
+These chemicals are very inexpensive and many serve no purpose other than to provide thick, foamy lather which is not really needed to get clean.

 So create some natural lather with a natural bar of soap and save your skin and our planet!